merely-useful/py-rse/index.md

     the issue's state is changed to reflect that.

-Small projects do not need this much formality, but when the team is distributed contributors need to be able to find out what's going on without having to wait for someone to respond to email (or wondering who they *should* have emailed).
+Small projects do not need this much formality, but when the team is distributed, contributors need to be able to find out what's going on without having to wait for someone to respond to email (or wondering who they *should* have emailed).